SMAR7962/Gateway/README.md

 Altogether, we have a project which can be the next common household implementation

 Below are the contnets of each file

+**Assembly** contains assembly intructions, and completed examples of each component

 **Arduino_Code** contains the code needed to run the sytem which will be uploaded to the arduino Nano.
 Notes and comments included